IBC | How To Manage Your Digital Assets

 Let’s talk about digital asset management.
 Is it the sexiest part of TV?
 Not likely.
 I’ve never heard of someone growing up saying that want nothing more than to be a digital asset manager.
 But when you can’t find a video, or you get it to work on your TV set or in Powerpoint presentation, who or what is it that is at fault?
 The fault inevitably is something to do with the digital asset management ecosystem.
 So while we don’t think we care about it – we really do.
 A lot.

 One of the advantages of having worked in television for over 20 years is to be able to stand back and say – back then, we had that sorted.
 It worked.
 Rarely were there glitches.
 Today it is different.
 Because of the fragmented ecosystem, there are many things that do not work that well.
-If there is one piece of advice I could give to business owners, is look at the systems you are using and ask yourself are being efficient and effective.
+If there is one piece of advice I could give to business owners, it is to look at the systems you are using and ask yourself; are you being efficient and effective?.
 If you don’t know anything about DAM, here are a few questions that – if you answer yes to even one of them – means you need a DAM.

 That Pain That Digital Asset Management Fixes